Here’s Why December, January & February Are the Best Months to Visit the Grand Canyon

 Winter storms lend new color and dimension to an already-amazing landscape.

 Consider it the Grand Canyon’s secret season.
 The dead of winter — December through February — is surprisingly lively at the canyon’s South Rim, which is open year round.
-Even if you’ve visited in summer, it’s worth considering a trip in the off-season for a wholly different perspective on this world wonder.
+Even if you’ve visited in summer, it’s worth considering a trip in the off-season for a wholly different perspective on this world wonder (especially with our limited time offer of 30% off at The Grand Hotel at The Grand Canyon!).

 Here are six things to love about winter at the canyon: